MultiSafepay/docs/content/tools/credit-card-components/credit-card-components.md

 ### Step 3: Styling template

 The credit card component comes with two styling templates.
-In order to enable the second template, the following parameter needs to be added:
+For a more seamless integration, we recommend to enable our embedded template, the following parameter needs to be added:

 ```
-const orderData = {
+const configOrder = {
-    currency: 'X',
+    currency: 'EUR',
-    amount: X,
+    amount: 100,
     template : {
         settings: {
             embed_mode: true